 The concept is simple and powerful, which typically a good combination: you feed logs to the tool in real-time and it applies a set of graph-based models to detect when something is not as it should be, not that different to how ESP works.

 The models are defined in python, which means you do not need to learn an additional language and that you can apply all software engineering best practices to it (repositories, versioning, sharing, testing…).

-This graph database is then analyzed using a set of rules, such as “identify all nodes started by Word/Adobe/Excel/Outlook that have created subprocesses that have connected to an external IP address and downloaded a new file that was then subsequently ran” or “identify all services that are exposed externally and that have executed a subprocess less than 5 times in the past month”, etc. I can see the value of sharing these rulesets which are technology-agnostic and really try to model process and user behaviour, something similar to what microsoft is doing with Sentinel playbooks.
+This graph database is then analysed using a set of rules, such as “identify all nodes started by Word/Adobe/Excel/Outlook that have created subprocesses that have connected to an external IP address and downloaded a new file that was then subsequently ran” or “identify all services that are exposed externally and that have executed a subprocess less than 5 times in the past month”, etc. I can see the value of sharing these rule-sets which are technology-agnostic and really try to model process and user behaviour, something similar to what Microsoft is doing with Sentinel play-books.

 The concept of “lenses” was also introduced as a way of exploring and doing forensics by starting at a node and moving through it to other nodes.

 I can’t really wait to give Grapl a try!